ethereum/eth-abi/docs/index.rst

 Credit
 ------

-Though much of the code has been revised, the ``eth-abi`` library was originally extracted from the ``pyethereum`` library which was authored by Vitalik Buterin.
+Though much of the code has been revised, the ``faster-eth-abi`` library was originally extracted from the ``pyethereum`` library which was authored by Vitalik Buterin.